madeleinehuish/reactPracticeSite/README.md

 This is a current work in progress as of late-January 2019.

 (update late January: I have implemented the beginnings of the deckbuilding logic.
-I have some more work to do before I'm going to deploy again as I want the deckbuilding to be a little more smooth than it is currently but it is coming along well :) )
+I have some more work to do before I'm going to deploy again as I want the deckbuilding to be a little more smooth than it is currently, so some of the features in the picture above are not available yet on the deployed version.
+But it is coming along well and will be available soon :) )